The Representational Status of Deep Learning Models: Considerations of Composition and Distribution

-Writing more than three decades before Rumelhart, Wittgenstein quipped that ``nothing seems more possible to me than that people some day will come to the definite opinion that there is no copy in the \dots nervous system which corresponds to a \textit{particular} thought, or a \textit{particular} idea, or memory.'' \cite{wittgenstein1996last} And, we have no good reason to think that the same must not be said of deep learning models. \textit{Tacks 1} and \textit{2}, then, are fruitlessly beating to windward.\\
+Writing more than three decades before Rumelhart, Wittgenstein quipped that ``nothing seems more possible to me than that people some day will come to the definite opinion that there is no copy in the \dots nervous system which corresponds to a \textit{particular} thought, or a \textit{particular} idea, or memory.'' \cite{wittgenstein1996last} And, we have no good reason to think that the same must not be said of deep learning models. \textit{Tacks 1} and \textit{2}, then, are fruitlessly beating to windward.

-Throughout \textit{Sections 3} and \textit{4}, I have argued that the nature of deep learning models provides us with no good reason to believe that they encode fine-grained representational models of their targets.
-If, in the course of a scientific investigation, a DLM is examined in such a way that a scientist infers an explanation for its predictions in terms of relations that hold between features of the target system, then we need good reasons (justification) for believing that what is inferred is, in fact, encoded in the network, and these reasons must be independent of the belief that DLMs are fine-grained representational models.
+Throughout \textit{Sections 3} and \textit{4}, I have argued that the nature of deep learning models provides us with no good reason to believe that they encode highly decomposable representations$_\text{rel}$ models of their targets.
+If, in the course of a scientific investigation, a DLM is examined in such a way that a scientist infers an explanation for its predictions in terms of relations that hold between features of the target system, then we need good reasons (justification) for believing that what is inferred is, in fact, encoded in the network, and these reasons must be independent of the belief that DLMs are highly decomposable representational$_\text{rel}$ models.
 But, no such justification is forthcoming.
-This has been my claim throughout.\\
+This has been my claim throughout.
+As a result, I claim that deep learning models are best conceived as type of holistic models, though situating deep learning in that wider class is a topic for future analysis.

-As a result, I claim that deep learning models are best conceived as type of highly-idealized model, though situating deep learning in that wider class is a topic for future analysis.\footnote{It is worth pointing out, however, that their failure to generalize beyond the target distribution upon which they were trained seems to rule out the possibility that they should be thought of as minimal-models.}
+As to their degree of idealization, this cannot be evaluated globally, as each trained model is unique in both its target and functional representation.
+However, it does seem plausible that any given model might fall anywhere along the idealization dimension, with some models representing targets in a highly idealized manner while others doing so in a more minimally idealized way.
+Determining the degree of idealization of any given model is, however, blocked by opacity.